Potential security risks for online accounts

 Many investors access their accounts through the Internet.
 Although passwords are required, there are various methods that a perpetrator can use to get into your account and steal confidential information.

 Two of the more common methods are called "phishing" and "keylogging."

 What is phishing?

 Phishing is a type of fraud that is designed to trick individuals into disclosing confidential information for the purpose of identity theft.
 Identity theft occurs when an individual's personal information, such as social insurance or driver's licence numbers, is stolen and used to impersonate the individual for the purpose of fraud for financial gain.
 Fraudulent e-mail messages and websites that are linked to what appear to be legitimate organizations are often used in phishing schemes.

 How do you know if you have been affected by phishing?

 You receive an unsolicited e-mail appearing to be from a legitimate and reputable company.

 - The e-mail asks for personal information.
 For example, it asks you to update account information or informs you that you have received money.

 - The e-mail indicates a sense of urgency and a consequence associated with not replying.
 For example, you are asked to validate your account information in order to prevent it from being suspended or terminated.

-- You are asked to take action by following instructions that lead you to a website.
-This may be a fake website which appears valid.
-Often the link and the web address of the fake website are very similar to a legitimate source.
+- You are asked to take action by following instructions that leads you to a website – this may be a fake website which appears valid.
+Often, the link and the web address of the fake website are very similar to a legitimate source.